Ageing of Europe: Pension reforms

 Over the past 30 years, the pension system of the European Union has faced a number of innovations and recalculations to create a fair and sufficient pension for all its recipients.
 Pension reforms were focused on two main aspects of senior and pre-senior lives: revaluation of pension sum and change of normal pensionable age to guarantee equity and minimize fiscal outlays.
 The most popular methods of pension’s recalculation used within the EU include “creeping entitlement” (a tool that allows governments to index pensions less frequently, thus reducing government budgetary costs without attracting criticism from voters), as well as the concept of calculating a pension based on a comprehensive analysis of an individual’s entire work history, rather than only their highest earning years prior to retirement.

 In Europe, the population is growing older, but the number of young people is not increasing at the same pace, resulting in a shift in the demographic balance.
 Migration is positively impacting the demographics of the European Union, contributing to the growth of young professionals.
 However, it is inevitable that they will eventually age as well.
 To solve this issue, some Member States have moved to raise the state pension age (for example, Ireland to 68 years by 2028, and Germany to 67 years by 2031).
-However, some contend that this would be unfair.

 Firstly, there are professions that are hazardous to health.
 For instance, individuals who work in difficult conditions, face risks, and experience health deterioration, may receive an increase in their retirement age.
 In other words, they do not live to retire, and thus their shares are given to others.
 Consequently, some countries, such as Austria, Germany, Poland, Sweden, and Finland, have established lower eligibility ages (without penalties) for workers with long careers or for certain professions.
 Secondly, the emergence of highly skilled labor in the past 50–60 years has altered life expectancy, resulting in a disparity between workers not only in wages but also in the number of years lived (higher pensions and longer lifespans).